taw27/OOP-Game-Show-App/README.md

 ## Description

-A web based game to get familiar with object oriented programming in JavaScript.
+A web based game to get familiar with object oriented programming in JavaScript

 ## Game Mechanics